neil-go-phan/seatmap-frontend/README.md

 # SEATMAP APP

-- This project was writed by Typescript
+- This project written in Typescript
 - Backend project:https://github.com/neil-go-phan/seatmap-backend

 ## HOW TO RUN